arget13/arget13.github.io/_posts/2023-03-23-taking-a-leak.md

 $ whoami
 arget
 ```
-Now, I have been sitting for too long, I *really* need to take a leak.
+Now, I have been sitting for too long, and I *really* need to take a leak.

 Y.

-> Any man's death diminishes me, because I am involved in mankind, and therefore never send to know for whom the bells tolls; it tolls for thee.
+> Any man's death diminishes me, because I am involved in mankind, and therefore never send to know for whom the bell tolls; it tolls for thee.

 <figcaption>— John Donne, <cite>Meditation XVII</cite>.</figcaption>